syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 3. Here on the home screen, let's create a new project.

-4. All right, on the left side, select Java and make sure project SDK is not black.
+4. All right, on the left side, select Java and make sure project SDK is not blank.

 5. So earlier we download the JDK or Java development kit version 12.